 For risk management purposes on a global level, DB Group uses an Advanced Measurement Approach framework across all divisions and legal entities to calculate the regulatory capital requirements for Operational Risk.
 Locally, DBMB Group uses the Basic Indicator Approach (BIA) to assess its local regulatory capital requirements for Operational Risk.
 The operational risk capital charge using BIA is equal to the average of a fixed percentage (15%) of positive annual gross income over the previous three years.
-Gross income figures are categorised into twelve quarters (equivalent to three years) and recent annual gross income is calculated by aggregating the gross income of the last four financial quarters.
-The calculation of the annual gross income for the two years preceding the most recent year is computed in a similar manner.
-If the annual gross income for any given year is negative or zero, the figure shall not be included for the purposes of calculating the operational risk charge.
+Gross income figures are categorised into twelve quarters (equivalent to three years) and if the annual gross income for any given year is negative or zero, the figure shall not be included for the purposes of calculating the operational risk charge.